MinchinWeb/blog.minchin.ca/content/20230713-microblogging-110.md

 MICROBLOG_SAVE_AS = ARTICLE_SAVE_AS

 : What to save the &micro;posts' output file as.
-Defaults to using the same file structure as you are using for articles. c.f. `MICROBLOG_URL`.
+Defaults to using the same file structure as you are using for articles (aka "regular" posts). c.f.
+   `MICROBLOG_URL`.

 MICROBLOG_SLUG = "u{date:%Y%m%d%H%M}"